icdh99/cfdna/README.md

 Create a new conda environment and install all the required python packages as listed above.
 The package is tested with python 3.6.

 ## Usage
 The script can work with both .bam and .fa files.
-There are two main functionalities: (1) generation of a simulated cfdna .fa file by random choice from A,T,G,C or by random sampling fragments from a genome.
-(2) cfdna end motif analysis.
+There are two main functionalities: (1) generation of a simulated cfdna .fa file by random choice from A, T, G, or C, or by randomly sampling fragments from a genome, and (2) cfdna end motif analysis.
 The two functionalities are selected using subcommands `generate-fasta` and `motif-analysis`.
 Below we demonstrate how to use the subcommands, what options and arguments to supply, and what output will be generated.

-### Getting started:
+### Getting started

-`python cfdna_practical.py --help` gives a general overview of the usage of the script and the subcommands
+`python cfdna_practical.py --help` gives a general overview of the usage of the script and the subcommands.

 `python cfdna_practical.py generate-fasta --help` lists the options for the subcommand generate-fasta, as will be described below.

 `python cfdna_practical.py motif-analysis --help` lists the options for the subcommand motif-analysis, as will be described below.

 ### Fasta file generation
-This subcommand can either generate a .fa file according to provided information about a dataset, or it can generate a .fa file with randomly generated sequences.
+This subcommand can either generate a control .fa file according to provided information about a dataset, or it can generate a .fa file with randomly generated sequences.

-#### Simulate cfdna reads by random sampling from a genome based on given cfdna length distribution and frequency per chromosome: Control .fa file
+#### Simulate cfdna reads by random sampling from a genome based on given cfdna length distribution and frequency per chromosome: control .fa file
+A requirement for the proper working of this subcommand is the presence of human .fa files in your folder.
+(VERDER UITLEGGEN)

 The required arguments of this subcommand are:
 `python cfdna_practical.py generate-fasta --dataset 'name of dataset' --freqfile 'file.txt' --lenfile 'file.txt'`